Research

 Household wealth at a record high

 Household wealth rose to record highs during the pandemic, driven by a surging stock market and accelerating home values.
 These two indicators reversed trend in 2022, which resulted in a decline in total household net worth.
-By the third quarter of 2024, total household net worth had rebounded to reach a new record high of nearly $169 trillion.
+By the fourth quarter of 2024, total household net worth had rebounded to reach a new record high of more than $169 trillion.
 While household wealth doesn’t directly determine the amount that most consumers can spend on a daily basis, its impact on confidence influences current and future financial decisions.

 Household debt continues to rise